 Introversion and shyness are not the same thing.
 According to Susan Cain, author of Quiet: The Power of Introverts in a World That Can’t Stop Talking, introversion is a preference for quiet, minimally stimulating environments, while shyness is the fear of negative judgment.
 However, many introverts experience painful shyness at some point in their lives.

-#GrowingUpShy is a hashtag on Twitter that’s trending right now.
+#GrowingUpShy is a hashtag on Twitter that’s getting a lot of attention right now.
 Here are 22 of our favorite tweets.
 Can you relate?

 1. When you want to say something in class but you’re nervous about raising your hand.